jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

   - slurm
 ---

-# sacctmgr useful command examples
+# **sacctmgr -- useful command examples**

 Sacctmgr is mostly used by systems administrators.
 Only they are allowed to make changes.
+Users can use it to view settings.
+The basic command for that is `sacctmgr show qos`.
+This displays all possible QOS fields, and the output field widths are large.
+So we wrote a shell script called `showqos` that tries to print out only the QOS attributes that we are using and with more readable field widths.
+Be aware that that script may not show attriutes we add in the future!!

-Note that the output field names displayed are not the same as the keywords used when modifying, e.g. MaxTRESPerUser is the keyword but MaxTRESPU is displayed.
+Note that the output field names displayed are not necessarily the same as the keywords used when modifying, e.g. MaxTRESPerUser is the keyword but the more concise MaxTRESPU is displayed.

+Also note that by "account" SLURM means the parent object of user accounts.
+We do not currently put our users into different accounts (many other clusters do).

-We currently have two clusters, named "jhpce3" and "cms"
+We currently have two clusters, named "jhpce3" and "cms" You usually don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.

-## Sacctmgr for Users
+## **Sacctmgr for Users**

 ```
 # See our currently defined QOS in a readable format